StreamController/docs/docs/plugin_dev/intro.md

 # Plugin Development

-Understanding that no single application can cater to the unique needs and preferences of every individual, I've empowered users to tailor their experience by developing their own plugins.
-This customization ensures that the functionality of the application aligns perfectly with their requirements.
+No single application can fullfill the unique needs and preferences of every user.
+That's why StreamController allows users to tailor their experience by developing their own plugins.

 [StreamController](https://github.com/Core447/StreamController) features enhanced plugin support, enabling developers like you to easily create plugins using [Python](https://python.org).
 The choice of [Python](https://python.org) as the core language for [StreamController](https://github.com/Core447/StreamController) wasn't arbitrary; it was selected for its simplicity and ease of learning, making it an ideal choice for plugin development.